 Consumptive Use data also includes significant uncertainty.
-Consumptive use is seldom measured directly.
-In most cases, Consumptive Use is calculated using a coefficient that represents a percentage of water consumed for a particular category, such as domestic use, industrial use or irrigation.
+Consumptive Use is seldom measured directly.
+In most cases, Consumptive Use is calculated using a coefficient that represents a percentage of water consumed for a given category, such as domestic use, industrial use or irrigation.
 Each category has a wide range of reported values in the literature, and an average value for a category is generally used.
 Each of the Parties reports Consumptive Use by Watershed to the Great Lakes Commission annually for input to the water use database, and the Parties make independent decisions regarding the application of Consumptive Use coefficients.
-In 2011, under the Agreement, the Parties adopted new water use reporting protocols that will improve the timeliness, consistency and comparability of water use data.
+In 2011, under the Agreement, the Parties adopted new water use reporting protocols that have improved the timeliness, consistency and comparability of water use data.
+In 2016, the Parties reviewed and revised these reporting protocols.
 Appendix A includes information about the regional water use database and includes references to recent technical publications associated with Consumptive Use.

 Uncertainty in the Basin water budget components is much larger than total Consumptive Uses.
-For example, total runoff to the Basin in 2008 was 259,888 cfs.
-Assuming a 15 percent uncertainty, the amount of calculated runoff may be off by over 38,000 cfs.
-In comparison, Consumptive Use in 2008 was only 3,016 cfs.
-As a result of this, the hydrologic effects of Consumptive Uses on flows and water levels are masked by uncertainties in the natural inflows and outflows.
+For example, total runoff to the Basin in 2015 was 163,197 cfs.
+Assuming a 15 percent uncertainty, the amount of calculated runoff may be off by over 24,000 cfs.
+In comparison, Consumptive Use in 2008 was only 2,965 cfs.
+Therefore, the hydrologic effects of Consumptive Uses on flows and water levels are masked by uncertainties in the natural inflows and outflows.